mieweb/docs/content/functions/e-chart/conditions.md

 ![](../conditions.assets/14d64ff68c700886fc99337a7acb5092.png)

 * <strong>Problem:</strong> You are entering one family condition at a time.
 Simply click the radio button for <em>Name or ICD10</em> and free-text type the family condition name or ICD10 code.
 It will auto-complete your text to give you choices and you can highlight a choice or you can continue to free-text in a condition.
+First Databank (FDB), is the provider database of these ICD-10 codes.
 * <strong>Relationship:</strong> Select from the dropdown which family member had the condition listed above.
 If you leave the relationship field <em>blank</em>, it will still document the family condition to the patient's history and will assume and mark it ‘unknown' as the
 * <strong>Age at Onset:</strong> Type or use the calendar to select the age in which the condition began. ‘=' is used for the exact age the condition began. ‘~' is used for around the age the condition began. ‘?' is used when the age of onset is unknown.
 * <strong>Comments:</strong> This field is optional and can be used for any additional comments on the family condition.